What is Migraine?

 Click here for a list of non-drug treatments.

 Even with the correct diagnosis, treating migraine can be very difficult.
 There are well over 100 drugs, surgical treatments and devices used to prevent or treat migraine symptoms and choosing one or a combination that might work is time consuming and frequently requires expert help from doctors or centers specializing in the treatment of migraine.

 For a list of doctors certified in headache medicine, click here.

 Back to top

-Chronic Migraine (Chronic Daily Headache)
+Chronic Migraine and Chronic Daily Headache

-About 4% of the U.S. population, around 14 million people, suffer from Chronic Daily Headache, which is when headaches occur on 15 or more days per month.
+About 4% of the U.S. population, around 14 million people, suffers from Chronic Daily Headache, which is when headaches occur on 15 or more days per month.
 Chronic daily headache is an umbrella category that consists of four different types of headaches: chronic migraine, chronic tension-type headache, hemicrania continua, and new daily persistent headache.
 Approximately 2% of the population suffers from chronic migraine, which is when migraines occur on 15 or more days per month.

 Those who suffer from chronic migraine use a combination of acute, preventive, and complementary treatments to try to control or lessen the disabling pain.
 Depression, anxiety, and sleep disturbances are common for those with chronic migraine.
 These sufferers are often significantly disabled, and their overall quality of life is greatly diminished.